CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 {% include important.html content="The beads are very porous, particularly when they are resuspended in wash buffer, which makes them hard to see even when pelleted.
 If you're worried about losing beads during washing, be sure to save your supernatants." %}

-* Concentrate beads in the stock, 1.5 mL tube by spinning at 5000 g for 2 min in a 1.5ml LoBind Ependorf tube.
+* Concentrate beads in the stock, 1.5 mL tube by spinning at 5000xg for 2 min in a 1.5ml LoBind Ependorf tube.

 * If you want to prep all the beads in the kit (enough for encapsulating about 30,000 cells).
 Reach down into the pelleted beads with your pipet tip and draw up 250 ul of the pellet (should be almost all of it), leaving behind the supe (storage buffer).